readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 this example project will build without the configuration file, but we **strongly recommend** completing this section in order to add a configuration file.

-The Settings page of the :term:`project home` allows you to change some *global* configuration values of your project.
+The Admin tab of the :term:`project home` allows you to change some *global* configuration values of your project.
 In addition, you can further customize the building process using the ``.readthedocs.yaml`` :doc:`configuration file </config-file/v2>`.